S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 6.5: Describe Deliverables

-**Clearly describe deliverables in the context of an agreement to support shared understanding of expectations.**
+**Clearly describe deliverables in the context of an agreement, to support shared understanding of expectations.**

 _A **deliverable** is a product, service, raw material, experience or transformation, provided as a result of an agreement._